CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Canonicalness

 \section{Canonicalness}

 In this section, we impose some further structural restrictions on proto-CFLOBDDs and CFLOBDDs that go beyond the ideas illustrated earlier (\sectref{StructuralRestrictions}).
-We then discuss how to establish that CFLOBDDs are a canonical representation of Boolean functions (\sectref{CanonicalnessHighLevel}).\footnote{ The proof of canonicity appears in Appendix~\sectref{canonical-proof}. }
+We then discuss how to establish that CFLOBDDs are a canonical representation of Boolean functions (\sectref{CanonicalnessHighLevel} and Appendix \sectref{canonical-proof}).